derHeinz/ediplug/README.md

 SP1101W and SP2101W using Python and without access to the cloud of the manufacturer.

+It works with Version 2.08 of SP2101W.

 Prerequisites
 -------------

-The code was developed for Python2.
+The code was developed for Python3.
 You need the following additional
 packages:

   - minidom